 - Machine wash with cold water and dry with low heat to avoid shrinkage.

 - Choose a GOTS organic crib mattress cover with an OEKO-TEX certified waterproof layer.
-Love this one:
+Love this one and you can get it on Amazon here:

-Which Organic Crib Mattress Should I Buy, and Can I Afford It?
+Which Organic Crib Mattress Should I Buy, and is it Affordable?

 If you’ve read all of the above, you know by now you need to put a little more money into a safe, non-toxic, organic crib mattress.
 It’s worth it, mamas.